AbdallahAbuKhurma/Code301-Reading-Notes/Code 301 - Intermediate Software Development/Class3.md

 Let’s see how this works step by step.

 First, we will replace this.state.temperature with this.props.temperature in the TemperatureInput component.
-For now, let’s pretend this.props.temperature already exists, although we will need to pass it from the Calculator in the future:
+For now, let’s pretend this.props.temperature already exists, although we will need to pass it from the Calculator in the future:"

 ### Recap